 Since the COVID-19 vaccines are new, we don’t know definitively what exact mechanism triggers COVID arm symptoms.
 This reaction and others are continuing to be studied worldwide.

-The symptoms of COVID arm typically last from 3 to 5 days.
-COVID arm won’t escalate to a life threatening condition or serious allergic reaction.
-It is not associated with anaphylaxis.
+The symptoms of COVID arm typically last about 5 days but may last as long as 21 days.
+It won’t escalate to a life threatening condition or serious allergic reaction and is not associated with anaphylaxis.

 Usually, the symptoms of COVID arm resolve on their own.
-However, if your symptoms are severe or if you feel very uncomfortable or worried, talk with a medical professional.
-They may be able to recommend medications, such as prednisone, that can help your symptoms resolve quickly.
+However, talk with a medical professional if your symptoms are severe or if you feel very uncomfortable or worried.

 Treating COVID arm will not reduce your immune system’s response to the vaccine.
 Your immune system has already indicated it’s responding robustly.

 COVID arm should also not stop you from getting your second shot.
-In some instances, your doctor or vaccination provider may recommend you alternate arms if you had a strong skin reaction to your first vaccine.
+Sometimes, your doctor or vaccination provider may recommend alternating arms if you had a strong skin reaction to your first vaccine.